paulo-pertierra/google-professional-devops-cert-notes/3.1 Balancing change, velocity, and reliability of the service./SLIs SLOs SLAs.md

 Minimum level of downtime that is promised to provide to customers.
 If this agreement is broken, compensate consumers.

 Alerting thresholds are **much** higher than minimum documented SLA.

+This might be expressed in availability numbers: for instance, an availability SLO of 99.9% over one month, with an internal availability SLO of 99.95%.
+Alternatively, the SLA might only specify a subset of the metrics that make up the internal SLO.

 ---
 ## What should we do?